acoadmarmon/covid-autoencoder-cv/README.md

 <div align=center> <img src="https://latex.codecogs.com/gif.latex?SC&space;=&space;\frac{d_o&space;-&space;d_i}{max(d_o,&space;d_i)}" alt="Transforms 0"/> </div>

 The score ranges from -1 to 1.
 1 indicates good clustering, while 0 indicates overlapping clusters and -1 indicates incorrect clustering.
 We will use these approaches to test the validity of the clusters generated by our clustering algorithm.

+For the KMeans clustering, we got a silhouette score of -0.18 which indicates overlapping clusters.
+This can be attributed to the fact that we had 20 clusters of images with/without COVID.
+As there could be similarities between images in different clusters, we can expect a data point to be assigned to more than one cluster.
+We also got the score of 130.54 from the Davies Bouldin test.
+Such a high score can be attributed to the "Curse of Dimensionality", as each point has 501 features.

 ## Discussion & Future Work
 The initial models created come with a few current limitations.
 The first being that the dataset is limited in size.
 The second being that the dataset does not contain any metadata that could aid in prediction accuracy.
 We hope to address these concerns by analyzing a second dataset (Rahimzadeh 2020).
 This dataset includes 63,849 images, around 25x our current dataset, from 377 patients and includes an entire inhale-exhale cycle of a patient’s lungs.
 The possible benefits of this are being able to detect differences in each facet of the breathing cycle, and not simply when the lungs are fully inflated.
 The other advantage of this dataset is it includes basic metadata about each of the patients.
 These metrics include the sex of the patient as well as their age.
 While we know that this is not a lot of metadata, there are very clear distinctions within the groups.
 Below are three images giving an overview of the dataset.
 It can be clearly seen from these images that our data skews negative (95 vs 282), the average age of someone with covid is significantly higher than one without (50 vs 37), and males are more likely to have covid than females (56/95 positives are men).
 We hope that this preliminary information can help us more properly discern Covid cases.